softpano/pythonizer/readme.md

 -w -- The width of the line of the protocol of translation.
 The default is 188

--v -- verbosity -v 0 -- minimal verbosity -v 3 -- max verbosity; can also be expresses as -v -vv and -vvv -- forms to which Unix user got used in other utilities
+-v -- verbosity -v 0 -- minimal verbosity -v 3 -- max verbosity; can also be expresses as -v -vv and -vvv -- forms to which most Unix users got used in other utilities

 -t  -- tab size for generated code; the default is  -t 4